syed-masoom/syed-masoom/README.md

-# 👋 Hello, I'm Positive Goal
+# 👋 I'm Md Masoom Naushad

 🎯 I'm a detail-oriented Data Analyst focused on turning complex data into clear insights and actionable strategies.
 I have experience building dashboards, analyzing trends, and supporting business decisions through clean, efficient data work.
 I enjoy solving problems with data and making information easy to understand for all stakeholders.